-- 5.1 In relation to Councillors, failure to comply with the Councillors' Code of Conduct may lead to a complaint to the Monitoring Officer, and failure to comply with the rules in relation to Disclosable Pecuniary Interests may lead to the Councillor committing a criminal offence and the matter being referred to the Police where outside the jurisdiction of the Council and/or Monitoring Officer. - 5.2 Allegations of breaches by officers will be referred to the employee's line manager for consideration of appropriate action including disciplinary investigation under the Council's Disciplinary Rules.
+- In relation to Members, failure to comply with the Members' Code of Conduct may lead to a complaint to the Monitoring Officer, and failure to comply with the rules in relation to Disclosable Pecuniary Interests may lead to the Member committing a criminal offence. - 5.2 Allegations of breaches by officers will be referred to the employee's line manager for consideration of appropriate action including disciplinary investigation under the Council's Disciplinary Rules.